pwilmart/precursor_mass_corrections/README.md

 There is another complication that has become a bigger problem over time.
 Less peptide separation has been a growing trend.
 Single shot experiments (one LC run per sample) have gotten more popular as instrument scan speeds have improved.
 Multi-dimensional peptide separations can be complicated for chromatography alignment algorithms.
 Shorter LC gradients make for shorter run times and increase throughput.
 All of these factors make it more likely that isolation windows (selecting ions to fragment) will have multiple peptide species.
 Older quadrupoles had isolation windows of about 2 Da.
 Newer instruments can select ions with good transmission at 0.7 Da (or narrower).
 The isolation windows are still enormous compared to the precursor resolution.

 Co-isolation and co-fragmentation is a complicated problem to address.
 Many times multiple precursors means more than two.
-The precursors may have the same or different charge states and be are rather different relative intensities.
+The precursors may have the same or different charge states and be at rather different relative intensities.
 The precursor window and the fragment ion spectra may be more like a DIA experiment than you think.

 This is also coupled with dynamic exclusion.
 Dynamic exclusion used to be a real sledge hammer for driving finish nails.
 It was not too long ago that -1 Da to +4 Da were the kinds of dynamic exclusion windows that were blacked out after taking an MS2 scan.
 You could easily have more than half of the m/z space being excluded with fast scanning instruments.
-It was also very dynamic as masses go on and off of the exclusion list in rapid order.
+It was also very dynamic as masses went on and off of the exclusion list in rapid order (every 30 seconds is common).

 Now the dynamic exclusion is high res with plus/minus 20 PPM in notches over the isotopic envelope.
 For this to work, the instrument has to be able to determine an isotopic envelope with some fidelity.
 An M1 trigger does not really affect this, but the charge state call is important.
 Since the instrument can exclude a precursor with pretty tight mass tolerances, a very similar mass peptide could be selected for an MS2 scan while an excluded peptide is still present.
 The instrument might co-isolate multiple precursors on purpose.
-The better dynamic exclusion works, the more problematic data you collect.
-You can get multiple precursors isolated together.
-You can get down to ions at the noise level because everything else has already been analyzed.
+The better dynamic exclusion works, the more problematic data you collect: you can get multiple precursors isolated together, you can get down to ions at the noise level because everything else has already been analyzed.
 It will be harder to determine isotopic envelopes for weaker ion signals.

 ## Recent papers describing algorithms to correct precursor mass and charge state calls